Wisdom Teeth Removal

-- Have sustained damage to nearby teeth or surrounding bone.
+- Have damage to nearby teeth or surrounding bone.

-In many cases, healthcare providers recommend wisdom teeth extraction as a preventative measure.
+In many cases, dentists recommend wisdom teeth extraction as a preventive measure.
 As a result, your dentist may suggest removing your wisdom teeth even if you don’t have any symptoms.
 This can help reduce your risk for future problems, including infection and tooth decay.

-Typically, wisdom teeth extraction takes about one hour or less.
-More complex cases may take longer.
+Wisdom tooth extraction usually takes an hour or less.
+Complex cases may take longer.

 What happens after wisdom teeth removal?

-After wisdom teeth removal, you can expect mild discomfort accompanied by slight bleeding and swelling.
+After wisdom teeth removal, you can expect mild discomfort, slight bleeding and swelling.
 Your oral surgeon will give you instructions for wisdom teeth management to ease these side effects.
-Once your sedation wears off enough, a friend or family member will drive you home.
+Once your sedation wears off enough, a trusted friend or family member will drive you home.

 Risks / Benefits

-What are the advantages of wisdom teeth removal?
+What are the benefits of removing wisdom teeth?

-The most significant benefit of wisdom teeth extraction is that it reduces the risk for future oral health problems such as gum disease, tooth decay, damage to adjacent teeth, bone loss and jaw damage.
-If you’ve already developed pain because of your wisdom teeth, then extraction can alleviate discomfort almost immediately and get you back on track to optimal oral health.
+If you’ve already developed pain because of your wisdom teeth, then extraction can often ease discomfort almost immediately and get you back on track to better oral health.

-What are the risks or complications of wisdom teeth extraction?
+What are the risks or complications of extraction?

-Most of the time, wisdom teeth removal doesn’t result in long-term complications.
+Wisdom teeth removal usually doesn’t result in long-term complications.
 In rare instances, people may develop:

 - Dry sockets (loss of blood clot resulting in exposed bone).

-- Damage to other oral structures, including the jawbone, nerves, sinuses or nearby teeth.
+- Damage to other oral structures, including your jawbone, nerves, sinuses or nearby teeth.

 Recovery and Outlook

-How long does it take to recover from wisdom tooth removal?
+How long does it take to recover after wisdom teeth removal?